camconrad/compensator/README.md

 - `uint256 rewardIndex` - Tracks the distribution of rewards over time.
 - `uint256 lastRewarded` - Timestamp of the last reward distribution.
 - `uint256 totalDelegatedCOMP` - Total COMP delegated to this delegate.
-- `uint256 delegationCap` - The maximum COMP that can be delegated to this delegate (5% of total COMP supply).
+- `uint256 delegationCap` - The max COMP that can be delegated to this delegate (5%).
 - `mapping(address => uint) claimedRewards` - Tracks the rewards claimed by each delegator.
 - `mapping(address => uint) startRewardIndex` - Tracks the starting reward index for each delegator.